AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

         return self.to_out(out), attn

 ```

-One of the really cool things about attention is that you can observe the **pairwise interdependence** (attention score) between each element of the input set.
-In the next two figures we will compare the differences between the attention map with and without the mask.
+One of the really cool things about attention is that you can observe the **pairwise interdependence** (attention score) between each input set element.
+We will compare the attention map's differences with and without the mask in the next two figures.
 I invite you to move the mouse over the figures to get more details on each element of these attention maps.
 The second element returned from our `MultiHeadAttention` layer corresponds to this attention map.

-Instanciating our multi-head attention layer, we fixed the dim value at 3 because the elements of our set are described by a vector of dimension 3.
+Instantiating our multi-head attention layer, we fixed the dim value at 3 because a vector of dimension 3 describes our set elements.
 We fix the number of heads at 1 for the example.
-Finally, the size of the heads will be fixed at 8.
+Finally, the size of the heads is fixed at 8.

 ```python
 module = MultiHeadAttention(dim=3, heads = 1,  dim_head = 8)
 ```
-In figure 2 the panda :panda: sees all the other objects, it is not necessary to have a mask at the input of the attention layer.
+In figure 2, the panda :panda: sees all the other objects; it is unnecessary to have a mask at the attention layer's input.

 ```python
 # Self attention without mask